Kidney Cancer Treatmetn symptoms of kidney cancer

 Renal sarcoma

-Wilms tumour
+Wilms tumor

-How Common is Renal cancer?
+How Common is Renal Cancer?

 About 9.7% of all malignancies are diagnosed as kidney cancer.
 On average, around 566,000 people are diagnosed with kidney cancer each year, and renal cancer is more likely to be diagnosed in older people.
 In its early stages, kidney cancer may not cause any symptoms.
 Yet, signs and symptoms may emerge as the tumor develops.
 This is why kidney cancer is frequently not identified until it has already spread to other organs.